Email is still the main application on the Internet, and almost everyone uses it; both privately, and for business.

 You can get an email account from a variety of sources, and you can have more than one account.

-Small businesses should invest in their own domain name and use that along with an email hosting service.
-See Setting up email on your own domain.
+Small businesses should invest in their own domain name, and use that along with an email hosting service.
+See Setting up email on your own domain name.

 Accessing Your Email

-There are two popular types of email client they are:
+There are two popular email client types.They are:

-- Desktop and or smart phone based clients
+- Desktop (Outlook Express,or windows live Mail) and or smart phone based clients/Apps

 - Web Based clients -

-Desktop and or smart phone based email client need to be installed on the computer or smart phone that you are using,, and need to be correctly configured before you can send, and receive email with it.
+A desktop and or smart phone based email client needs to be installed on the computer or smart phone that you are using,, and needs to be correctly configured before you can send, and receive email with it.

-Webmail clients don’t need to be configured, and work on any computer.
+Webmail clients don’t need to be configured, and work on any computer or mobile phone

-They are ideal for beginners as to connect to your email using a web based client you just type on the web address of your email provider into your web browser or follow a link on the email provider’s website.
+They are ideal for beginners, and for people who travel, as to connect to your email using a web based client you just type the web address of your email provider into your web browser, or follow a link on the email provider’s website.